 The Alpaca fibre is hypoallergenic, being lanolin free, and does not require harsh chemical baths in the scouring phase as wool.
 This often leads to a higher yield of end-product by weight.
 The fibre can be processed both in worsted and woollen methods and be woven, knitted and felted.

 Alpaca hair comes from two breeds, the Huacaya (95% of the population) and the Suri (5% of the population).
 The Suri fibres are finer and softer, comparable to cashmere or silk.
 Huacaya fleece is very dense and crimped and is the main breed for textile application.
 The Alpaca is bred in 22 natural shades and through blends, Win-Win Textiles offers up to 40 natural Alpaca shades, which we can process without dyeing.
 When dyeing, our manufacturers mostly take the closest natural colour and add less dye stuff to reach the final colour standard requested.

 Soon, our partners in Peru will have their production running under the RAS 1.0 (Responsible Alpaca Standard) by Textile Exchange.
 The standard is currently under development and is expected to be released during 2021.

-You will find more information under Sustainable Concepts under Wool & Animal Hair, and we have many of our Alpaca materials in our Fabrics & Materials research store online in our Showroom on this site.
+You will find more information under Sustainable Concepts under Wool & Animal Hair, and we have many of our Alpaca materials in our Fabrics & Materials research store online in the Customer Area on this site.